jmklr/jmklr/README.md

 -  🎓 Recent Graduate from West Virignia University with a BSBAD in Management Information Systems with a minor in Business Cybersecurity with Magna Cum Laude honors
 - 🏫 Incoming MS Business Cybersecurity Management candidate at West Virginia University
-- 🖥️ Aspiring network infrastructure and/or security engineer
+- 🖥️ Aspiring network infrastructure/operations engineer
 - 📡 Interested in network infrastructure, network security, delivery of on-premises hybrid network/cloud solutions, enterprise technology, and network/broadband infrastructure equity
 - 👨‍🎓 Long-term goals include obtaining Phd, CCIE, and CISSP
-- 📖 Network+ ce and ISC2 CC Certified, Actively Pursuing CCNA, intending to receive this certification by August 2025
+- 📖 Network+ ce and ISC2 CC Certified, Actively Pursuing CCNA
 - 💡 Actively advancing understanding of network services and systems by upgrading and monitoring personal LAN/WLAN and employing technologies deployed in homelab environment
 - ❓ Brainstorming potential Python projects for use by network field technicians and aspiring infrastructure and security professionals
 - 🤝Looking for connections to learn more about networking and network-based cybersecurity